-- 5. Obtain from management a listing of all bank accounts held by the Hospital. - 6.
-Select the Hospital's main operating account and a sample of four other bank accounts provided in the listing obtained from management in SAUP #5.
-For each sample randomly select one month from the reporting period, obtain bank statements and corresponding reconciliations for month selected, and determine whether: - a.
-Bank reconciliations have been prepared within two months of the related statement closing date; - b.
-Bank reconciliations were properly reviewed by management; - c.
-Management has researched reconciling items that have been outstanding for more than twelve months from the statement closing date and documented such research accordingly, if applicable.
+- 6. Obtain from management a listing of all bank accounts held by the Hospital. - 7.
+Select the Hospital's main operating account and a sample of four other bank accounts provided in the listing obtained from management in SAUP #6.
+For each sample, randomly select one month from the reporting period, obtain bank statements and corresponding reconciliations for month selected, and determine whether: - a.
+Bank reconciliations have been prepared within two months of the related statement closing date: - b.
+Bank reconciliations were properly reviewed by management within one month; and - c.
+Management has researched reconciling items that have been outstanding for more than 12 months from the statement closing date and documented such research accordingly, if applicable.